jameskabbes/analytics_workshop2/README.md

 # Overview

 Answer the questions below using the provided code, data, and any online resources, including **AI tools**.
+Each team is permitted two hints from John Deere employees.

 # Scoring

-Submit your answers `here`. **All answers will be a positive integer.** A winner will be chosen by the following criteria:
+Submit your answers [here](https://forms.gle/NUUszwC9kQmBt3QH6). **All answers will be a positive integer.** A winner will be chosen by the following criteria, ranked in order of importance:

 1. Most correct answers
 2. Fastest submission

 You must use your **submission pin** when submitting your team's answers.
-Each team can submit as many times as they wish, only the most recent submission will be used.
+Each team can submit as many times as they wish, **only the most recent submission will be used**.

 # Questions